 - Weight: 27 Pounds

-Our next beginner SUP is by ISLE, one of the original manufacturers of paddle boards.
-This is a “traditional” solid epoxy SUP.
-This is an ideal beginner board at 10 ½ feet long and 32 inches wide.
+Next on our list of best paddle boards for beginners is one by ISLE, one of the original manufacturers of paddle boards.
+This is a “traditional” solid epoxy SUP that is an ideal beginner board at 10 ½ feet long and 32 inches wide.

-Its highly maneuverable and stable, ideal for beginners!
+Its highly maneuverable and stable, perfect for beginners!

 The EPS foam core makes for a very rigid board so its easy to paddle.
 Keep in mind with the solid type SUP you have to be more careful with it.

 They will scratch and chip, unlike an inflatable.

 Well discuss how to choose between them in our guide.
 ISLE includes a nice carbon fiber shaft paddle that is lightweight and well made.
 There is one center fin for tracking and keep the board in a straight line.

 Being an solid epoxy board, it is slightly faster and easier to paddle than a comparable sized inflatable SUP.

 The foam deck traction pad is thick and comfortable which is nice for all day paddling and if you fall on it.
 Being a beginner, you will probably have a few falls…

 The board has a comfort grip handle in the center of the board so you can transport it easily to the water.